I love giving advice on wedding dresses and tips on how to restore them.

 - Use a sudsy spray solution.
 Many experts suggest brushing the solution onto the affected area and gently brushing it with a toothbrush.
 Others have had success with using OxyClean on the difficult stain.

 - Try a paste of lemon juice and salt.
 Just be careful to closely monitor your dress if using this method.
-Check every couple minutes and once the stain is gone (or if you notice any compromise in the fabric), rinse the area with lukewarm or cold water immediately.
+Check every couple of minutes and once the stain is gone (or if you notice any compromise in the fabric), rinse the area with lukewarm or cold water immediately.

 Wedding Restoration Expert on Martha Stewart